nextcloud/documentation/admin_manual/maintenance/upgrade.rst

 Upgrading Your ownCloud Server
 ==============================

-For ownCloud 8.2 the Linux package repositories have changed, and **you must configure your system to use these new repos**.
+Starting with ownCloud 8.2 the Linux package repositories have changed, and **you must configure your system to use these new repos**.
 The new repos are at our `Open Build Service`_.
 Just follow the instructions for your Linux distribution, and then install new ownCloud packages in the usual way with your package manager.

 It is best to keep your ownCloud server upgraded regularly, and to install all point releases and major releases without skipping any of them, as skipping releases increases the risk of errors.
-Major releases are 8.0, 8.1, and 8.2.
+Major releases are 8.0, 8.1, 8.2, and 9.0.
 Point releases are intermediate releases for each major release.
 For example, 8.0.9 and 8.1.3 are point releases.

 There are multiple ways to keep your ownCloud server upgraded: with the